gallegosg/Recipes/README.md

 # Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
 In general I wanted a well rounded app, but my largest focus would have been the project structure.
 It could have been in a file or two but I chose to structure it out in a MVVM architectural pattern.
 Having seperate views for various UI components also cleans up the code.
-I chose to focus on this because it organizes up the project and would make scalability much easier.
+I chose to focus on this because it organizes up the project by seperating logic from the views and makes scalability easier.

 # Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
 I spent around 4 hours on this.
 An hour to setup the project and have it receiving data, half hour handling errors, an hour and a half to get the searching, design, navigating, working out bugs and wrapping it up, and an hour to handle the tests.